Helping you grow closer to God

 I’m afraid for the consequences and I’m afraid for what it will do to my relationship with my heavenly Father and what it says to Him in light of all that He has done for me.
 I want to live with a healthy, wholesome fear of God.

 And I spent the first three years, probably, of my Christian life saying, “I’m going to be a Frank Sinatra Christian.
 I’m going to do it my way.”
 I mean, really.
 I’m going to do it my way.

 And I just kept bumping my head, bumping my head, bumping my head.
 And God loves you so much, when you really mess up, He doesn’t kick you out of the family.
 He takes you to the woodshed.
-And Hebrews 12, He will love you, I call it “The Velvet Vice of Discipline.”
-And there is gentleness in it, but you know what?
-If relationships are the issue or money is the issue or time is the issue, He will get your attention.
+And Hebrews 12, He will love you, I call it “The Velvet Vise of Discipline.”
+And you know what?
+There is gentleness in it, but you know what?
+He’ll just bring, if relationships are the issue or money is the issue or time is the issue, He will get your attention.
 He loves you so much.

-And He will just bring the velvet vice and you can either learn now, you can learn later.
-Some of us that are hard headed, it’s painful.
-And some of you may be in the velvet vice of discipline and you’re not living wise lives with the fruit of living wisely because, basically, you have a salad bar mentality that, I will choose out of the Christian life the parts I like to do life my way on my terms.
+And He will just bring the velvet vise and you can either learn now, you can learn later.
+Some of us that are hard-headed, it’s painful.
+And some of you may be in the velvet vise of discipline and you’re not living wise lives with the fruit of living wisely because, basically, you have a salad bar mentality that, I will choose out of the Christian life the parts I like to do life my way on my terms.

 And God says, “That is an interesting suggestion, but it’s not one of the options.
 It’s just not one of the options with Me.
 Not in light of who I am.”

 And so, to respond to the wisdom of God, you have to learn to live wisely and to learn to live wisely, it begins with this reverential awe and fear that you are going to say, “I’m going to do life God’s way because,” are you ready for this?
 He’s God!
 Did you ever think of that?
 He is God!
 He deserves for me to live in that way.